-Dr. Charles A. Moulton established the St. Albans & Hartland Telephone Company in 1893 in St. Albans before moving to Hartland where he eventually built his new home and business on Elm Street.
+Dr. Charles A. Moulton established the St Albans & Hartland Telephone Company in 1893 in St Albans before moving to Hartland where he eventually built his new home and telephone business location on Elm Street.
 The company incorporated as the Hartland & St. Albans Telephone Company in 1903.

 Hartland & St. Albans Telephone Company Directory – 1908